-Various scripture passages in the Bible seem to indicate that Christians and earlier people who trusted in God didn’t go immediately to heaven when they died.
+Various scriptures in the Bible seem to indicate that Christians and earlier people who trusted in God did not go immediately to heaven when they died.
 We will consider several such scriptures.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless noted otherwise.]

-1 Kings 2:10; 11:43; and 14:20 indicate, respectively, that David, Solomon, and Jeroboam “rested with his fathers.”
-(The traditional King James Version of the Bible uses the word “slept,” rather than “rested,” in all three of these passages.)
+First Kings 2:10; 11:43; and 14:20 indicate, respectively, that David, Solomon, and Jeroboam “rested with his fathers.”
+[Note: The traditional King James Version of the Bible uses the word “slept,” rather than “rested,” in all three of these passages.]

 In John 11:11, following the death of Lazarus, Jesus declares, “Our friend Lazarus sleeps. . . .”

-And, in 1 Thessalonians 4:13, Paul states, “I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.”
+And, in 1 Thessalonians 4:13, the Apostle Paul states, “I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.”

 These scriptures suggest that, after believers die, they “rest” or “sleep” in their grave.
 On the other hand, other scriptures indicate that after they die, Christians will not spend time in their grave, in a sleeplike state or otherwise, but instead will immediately go to be with Jesus Christ.

-It is important to note that it is not the mortal body of Christians that will be resurrected – it will be their immortal body.
+It is important to note that although it is the mortal body of Christians that initially will be resurrected, that body will be instantaneously changed into an immortal body.
 This is made clear in 1 Corinthians 15:51-52, which indicates that the mortal body of every Christian will be miraculously changed into an immortal body at the time of the Resurrection.
-This scripture passage states, “Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed – in a moment, in the twinkling of an eye, at the last trumpet.
-For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.”
+This scripture passage states,

 However, several biblical passages indicate that people who have trusted in Jesus Christ do not go to heaven when they die – at least, not immediately.
 For example, Luke 16:19-31 records the anecdotal story that Jesus Christ told about a rich man and a beggar named Lazarus.
 In verses 22-23, Jesus says, “So it was that the beggar died, and was carried by the angels to Abraham’s bosom.
 The rich man also died and was buried.
 And being in torments in Hades, he lifted up his eyes and saw Abraham afar off, and Lazarus in his bosom.”

 Clearly, Lazarus went to a different place than the rich man.
 “Abraham’s bosom” is a somewhat nebulous term that Strong’s Exhaustive Concordance of the Bible says, “is used of a place of blessedness with another.” (“Abraham’s bosom” is apparently not another term for “heaven,” as we will explain below.)
 Hades, on the other hand, is “the region of departed spirits of the lost,” according to Strong’s.
-(The lost are those who have not sincerely repented for their sins and demonstrated genuine faith in God.)
+The lost are those who have not been justified by faith in God.